LorCir28/Geometric_Algebra_Transformer/README.md

 ![GAT Architecture](gat_architecture.png)
 ## Abstract

-This project is dedicated to the development of a Transformer-based architecture designed specifically for handling geometric data.
+This project is dedicated to the development of a Transformer-based architecture introduced in [1] designed specifically for handling geometric data.
 The primary objective is to create a model tailored for the classification of arteries, with a particular focus on identifying stenosis or bifurcation.
 To achieve this, the model needs to adeptly recognize crucial features in the input data and represent inputs, outputs, and hidden states within a projective geometric algebra framework.
+Moreover, a modified version of the attention module has been implemented to reduce the inference time.

 ## Dataset
 The dataset is available at the following [**link**](https://drive.google.com/drive/folders/1sN_5UvsizXUybEw3PpSLkJTtWEoECkQh?usp=sharing)